 This year to mark Anzac day, I thought I’d share this ‘Next-level Anzac’ (thanks Nikki Fisher for the name suggestion).
-They are still packed full of goodness but there’s something about adding macadamias and a chocolate drizzle that feels very indulgent!
+They are still packed full of goodness (with variations to suit those with food intolerance).
+But there’s something about adding macadamias and a chocolate drizzle that feels very indulgent!
 I present to you my Chocolate Macadamia Anzac Biscuits – three of my favourite flavours jammed into one delicious bikkie.

 I’m obliged to post a warning – stopping at one may be tough!

 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit many specific dietary requirements.